Andrew-Dupuis/gadgetron-wiki/Using-Matlab-with-Gadgetron.md

     image = gadgetron.types.Image.from_data(image.data, image.reference);
 end
 ```
 There we are.
-The data contains 10 slices; each will be reconstructed in Matlab and returned to the client.
+The data contains 10 repetitions; each will be reconstructed in Matlab and returned to the client.

 Having followed along, you should find the Matlab examples shipping with the Gadgetron interface familiar.
 You can find them [here](https://github.com/gadgetron/gadgetron-matlab/tree/master/%2Bgadgetron/%2Bexamples), in case you'd like to take a look.